google/fhir-py/google-fhir-core/google/fhir/core/internal/json_format/wrappers/README.md

 ## Testing

 Testing necessitates parsing/printing specific FHIR versions of primitive protobufs.
-As such, each FHIR version-specific target (e.g.
-`//py/google/fhir/jsonformat/stu3`, `//py/google/fhir/jsonformat/r4`) tests the
-primitive wrapper implementations via the `primitive_handler_test.py` module by providing a specific implementation of the `primitive_handler.PrimitiveHandler` class.
+As such, each FHIR version-specific target tests the primitive wrapper implementations via the `primitive_handler_test.py` module by providing a specific implementation of the `primitive_handler.PrimitiveHandler` class.